U.S. Postal Service

 |

-Respondents were introduced to a proposal to reduce costs by eliminating Saturday letter delivery, as follows: One option for the Postal Service to reduce its costs is to eliminate delivery of letters and commercial mail on Saturdays.
+Reducing Saturday delivery was chosen by a bipartisan majority of 67%, including 75% of Republicans and 60% of Democrats.
+More Details Briefing Respondents were introduced to a proposal to reduce costs by eliminating Saturday letter delivery, as follows: One option for the Postal Service to reduce its costs is to eliminate delivery of letters and commercial mail on Saturdays.
 Packages would still be delivered and Post Offices would still be open on Saturdays.
-They evaluated two pairs of arguments for and against the proposal.
+Arguments They evaluated two pairs of arguments for and against the proposal.
 The pro arguments were found convincing by large bipartisan majorities of 78% and 77%, with minimal partisan difference.
 The con arguments were much less persuasive.
 One was found convincing by less than half (48%).
 The other was found convincing by a modest majority of 53%.
 Majorities of Democrats found both convincing.
-Eliminate Saturday letter delivery, while retaining Saturday delivery of packages, such as mail order medicines, and Priority Mail.
-Post office hours would not be affected.
-This change is estimated to eventually save about $2 billion a year.
-This was found acceptable (6-10) by 72%, with minimal partisan differences.
-At the very end of the survey, respondents were asked to choose between the following options:
+Final Recommendations At the very end of the survey, respondents were asked to choose between the following options:

 Reducing Saturday delivery was chosen by 67%.
 The Republican majority (75%) was distinctly higher than the Democratic majority (60%).
 Related Standard Polls